jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 #### Destructuring Defaults and Parameter Defaults

-There's one subtle point you should be particularly careful to notice, the difference in behavior between a destructuring default value and a function parameter default value.
+There's one subtle point you should be particularly careful to notice -- the difference in behavior between a destructuring default value and a function parameter default value.
+For example:

 ```js
 function f6({ x = 10 } = {}, { y } = { y: 10 }) {